raleegh/anchovies/README.md

         * When deploying to production, set the user to "prod" or use the `--prod` flag.
 By default, the "prod" user tag will still be associated to all objects.
 * Batch contains orchestration information

-For example, when using `--user tasytuna`, the metastore will be built with the following structure:
+For example, when using `--user tasytuna`, the datastore will be built with the following structure:
 ```
 $ACHVY_HOME/tasytuna/<anchovy id>/
     - $tables/
     - $checkpoints/
     - $task_logs/
+    - data/
 ```

 Developers can retrieve any level of context at any time via the `context()`, `session()`, and `batch()` magics.

-### Metastore
+### Datastore
 As anchovies download data, they need to record "metadata".
 This metadata comes in the following forms:
 * table metadata (/$tables)
 * checkpoint metadata (/$checkpoints)
 * task metadata (/$task_logs)
 * results (/$results)

-By default, your anchovies will build a metastore in the local filesystem with this information.
+By default, your anchovies will build a datastore in the local filesystem with this information.
 This is good for when anchovies run locally and re-use the same execution environment, such as in local development.

 <!--
 ### Tasks & task logs